gpuwangge/VulkanPlatform/README.md

 # Object-oriented Vulkan Platform for Windows/Android
 This project creates a universal Vulkan platform that can be used to develop Vulkan sample tests, and compile them to binaries that run on both Windows&Android.
+- Easy to understand and experiment new stuffs
+- Can build windows and android binary at the same time, no extra coding! (no need to have android Java/Kotlin/Gradle knowledge)

 ## How to compile to Windows binary(.exe)
 Prepare: